This happens like clockwork every year.

 The whole point of having Insurance

-When you buy any product, it is usually crystal-clear that you are exchanging your hard-earned money for some benefit.
+When you buy any product, it is usually crystal-clear that you are exchanging your hard-earned money for some benefits.

 You buy a drink – your thirst gets quenched.